 Working with a trusted therapist is one of the keys to living your life instead of the life Bipolar dictates.
 Individuals who receive a serious diagnosis in their physical health need to work closely to formulate a treatment plan with their doctors, and so do people who receive a serious mental health diagnosis.
 The therapists at Thriveworks Westminster have worked, step-by-step, with many clients who have Bipolar Depression.
 Our staff is professional and experienced, but we also care about each client and finding a treatment that works for you, as an individual.

-When you contact our office, you may have your first appointment within 24 hours.
-We also accept many forms of insurance and offer convenient, after-hour appointments.
+We accept many forms of insurance and offer convenient after-hour appointments.
 Your focus should be on healing, not on navigating the scheduling process.
+Contact Thriveworks in Westminster, CO today.